Ethics Statement

 3.3 Submission by Editorial Board Members

-All manuscripts submitted to The Journal undergo a rigid single-blind review process including those received from the Editorial Board members.
+All manuscripts submitted to The Journal undergo a rigid double-blind review process including those received from the Editorial Board members.
 In addition, when making editorial decisions about peer reviewed articles where an editor is an Author or is acknowledged as a contributor, The Journal will ensure that the affected editors exclude themselves from the publication process including the review process and decision on the manuscript.
 Although editors are allowed to submit manuscript to The Journal, too many submissions from the Journal’s own Editorial Board is not allowed.

 3.4 Handling Conflict of Interest by the Editors